Homework 00 - Pizza!

 Turn in your work

-You'll submit your homework0.py file on Canvas via Gradescope where it will be checked via the auto grader.
-We will be testing your program using several different sets of constants.
-Make sure that you haven't "hard coded" anything specific to your data.
+You’ll submit your homework0.py file on Canvas via Gradescope where it will be checked via the autograder.
+We will be testing your program using multiple sets of constants.
+Make sure that you haven’t “hard coded” anything specific to your data.